OpenframeProject/Openframe-Docs/source/index.html.md

 Openframe is free.
 Anyone can set up a frame using an HDMI display and a Raspberry Pi.

 Openframe is a collaborative, on-going project.
-The platform consists of an API, a web app, and software for the RPi that currently supports images, video, web-based artwork, and shaders.
+The platform consists of an API, a web app, and software for the RPi that currently supports images, video, web-based artwork, and shaders (more on this in the [Platform section](#platform)).
 Our goal is to create a system that is accessible and extensible, allowing artists to easily add support for new digital formats.

 Go to [openframe.io](http://www.openframe.io) for more info.